Clearwater woman accused of renting out home she didn’t own - NewsBreak

 She called Clearwater police, and detectives immediately began investigating.
 Luckily, while she was signing the paperwork, she did something that would prove to be a key piece of evidence for investigators.

 “I took a picture of her ID just in case, that’s my mindset,” said Whitfield.
-“We have to get all of the information.”Bill to make daylight saving time permanent passes Senate
+“We have to get all of the information.”Permanent daylight saving time bill moves forward

 Police arrested Drozd and she is now facing a single charge of burglary of an unoccupied dwelling.
 Her bond is set at $5,000.